reasonml/reason-react/docs/children.md

 title: Children
 ---

-**Note**: the particular feature described here requires a master version of BuckleScript (aka `bs-platform`).
-BuckleScript will make a new stable release next week.

 ReasonReact children are like ReactJS children, except we provide more bells and whistles that leverages the language itself.

 For example, in ReactJS, you'd often want to constrain the `children` being passed to you as a single child.
 So inside your own render, you'd do: